Phanrum/ECMM409-TSP/README.md

 # Installation instructions

 This program requires rust installed to compile, however the executable file does not require rust to run.
+As I do not have a MAC, I was unable to cross-compile this program to OSX.
+IF you do not have a windows or linux machine, please manually complile the program via the instructions below.

+## Dependencies

 Please note, this program uses a plotter called [plotters](https://github.com/plotters-rs/plotters) which has certain dependencies listed below.

-## Dependencies

 ### Ubuntu Linux
 `cmake pkg-config libfreetype6-dev libfontconfig1-dev`